Paweue32/BuildConnector/README.md

 # build
-A simple console tool for elegant and convenient building of C++ projects
+A simple CLI tool for elegant and convenient building of C++ projects